how-tos

 What should be the answers?

-• Newbie designers: In the worst case, you may receive vague, subjective feedback such as “It’s bad,” “I would completely redesign it,” “I don’t like the colors/icons,” or “The screen is too dense.”
+• newbie designers: In the worst case, you may receive vague, subjective feedback such as “It’s bad,” “I would completely redesign it,” “I don’t like the colors/icons,” or “The screen is too dense.”
 These are indicators of an inexperienced designer.

 • UI-focused designers: If the interviewee tells you how to fix colors, icons, fonts, layout, and screen density, their main focus is visuals.
 It is perfectly fine, especially if you need strong UI expertise.